 To increase health and well being of LGBTIQ people seeking asylum and integrate them into the British society and values.

 To eliminate discrimination on the grounds of sexual or gender identity.

 Ensure in particular; dignity, respect and safety for lesbian, gay, bisexual, trans and intersex (LGBTI) people who have immigration issues related to their sexual or gender identity.

 Programmes and Services

-- Support LGBTI people seeking asylum with no recourse to public fund by subsidising transport fares and other costs such as food
+- Support LGBTIQ people seeking asylum with no recourse to public fund by subsidising transport fares and other costs such as food.

-- Buddy support for members to sign at immigration reporting centres
+- Offer buddy support for members to sign at immigration reporting centres.

 Check out our News section for regular updates.